When to start introducing solid foods

 They can now drink whole cows' milk.
 Choose full-fat dairy products as children under two need the extra fat and vitamins found in them.
 From two years old, if they are a good eater and growing well, they can have semi-skimmed milk.
 From five years old, 1% fat and skimmed milk is OK.

 - three to four servings a day of starchy food such as potatoes, bread and rice

 - three to four servings a day of fruit and vegetables

 - two servings a day of meat, fish, eggs, dhal or other pulses (beans and lentils)

 Read more about what to feed young children.

 Infant formula, follow-on formula or growing-up milks are not needed once your baby is 12 months old.
-Goats' and sheep’s milk are not suitable as a drink for babies under one year and rice drink is not suitable as a drink for children under the age of five.
+Goats' and sheep's milk are not suitable as a drink for babies under one year.

 You can give your child unsweetened calcium-fortified milk alternatives, such as soya, almond and oat drinks, as part of a healthy, balanced diet from the age of one.
 Toddlers and young children under the age of five should not be given rice drinks because of the levels of arsenic they contain.